couchbase-examples/evaluate-rag/README.md

 > Note that you need Couchbase Server 7.6 or higher for Vector Search.

+A detailed tutorial for this demo can be found on the [Developer Portal](https://developer.couchbase.com/tutorial-evaluate-rag-responses-using-ragas)

 ## How to Run

 - Install the dependencies

   `pip install -r requirements.txt`

 - Set the environment variables
   Copy the .env.example file and rename it to .env and replace the placeholders with the actual values for your environment.